brainlife/docs/docs/tutorial/diffusion-preprocessing.md

     * Hit 'Submit'
 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'fsleyes' as your viewer
+1. You can also generate a QA image of the tensors by running the 'Generate images of tensor' using the DTI images generated above!
+Archive the results and save with the tag 'qa DTI'.

 **If you're happy with the results, then you have successfully finished preprocessing your dMRI data!
 You're now ready to move onto the next tutorial: diffusion tractography!**